kalmurph/Week-3-repository-kalmurph/week-3-homework-instructions.md

   ```

 ## MAKE SURE YOU HAVE DOWNLOADED THE SUBJECT FILE -- THE HUMAN GENOME
 - List your directory contents (`ls`).
 You should have `GCF_000001405.40_GRCh38.p14_genomic.fna.gz` if you followed the instructions in class.
-Some of you should also have the partial `SRR741411_2.fastq.gz`
+Some of you should also have the partial `SRR741411_2.fastq.gz, we will ignore this file from now on.
   ```bash
   ls
   ```